 Welcome to Marlborough Town Council's website.
 It’s designed to provide easy to access information about how the Town Council works, our services, projects and activities, local events and links to other websites.
 There are pages where you can find contact details for your Town Councillors, agendas and minutes for Council and Committee Meetings, details about how to book the Town Hall as well as a little about Marlborough’s history.
 Take a look around.
 We are continually looking at making improvements so, please let us have your suggestions for other information you would like to see here.

-Air quality in Marlborough
+Public Conveniences in Marlborough

 From April 2016, Wiltshire Council will close its toilets at George Lane Car Park.

 To safeguard this facility, the Town Council has agreed to take this building on under a Community Asset Transfer.
 There is no funding currently available to run this facility so, our Councillors have decided to sell the Town Council-owned toilets at Chantry Lane and use the proceeds to renovate the George Lane facility to a high standard offering a much improved service for residents and visitors.
 This will mean that the George Lane toilets will be closed temporarily, and users are encouraged to use the facilities at Chantry Lane for the next few months.
 Read more